-Jason sustained a brain injury three weeks after his 18th birthday when he was involved in a car accident.
+Jason sustained a brain injury five days after his 18th birthday when he was involved in a car accident.
 The accident left him hospitalised for several months; he was un able to breathe independently and had severe front lobe damage as well as other life changing injuries.

 Jason was in a coma for several weeks before slowly showing signs of improvement.
 Despite being told he may not be able to walk again, he began to use his legs more often and rely less on the use of a wheelchair.
 Jason was determined to get better and was dedicated to his journey to recovery.